Advertisement

 Why it’s so hard to quit

 As your body gets addicted to nicotine, it gets to the point where not having it makes you feel sick.
-It’s called withdrawal.
-Common withdrawal symptoms include anxiety, depression, trouble sleeping, headaches, increased appetite and trouble concentrating.
+This is called withdrawal.
+Common withdrawal symptoms include anxiety, depression, trouble sleeping, headaches, increased appetite, and trouble concentrating.
 These symptoms are unpleasant, but manageable.
 What’s toughest for more people are the the cravings.
-A small 2014 study in JAMA Psychiatry that scanned the brains of people in nicotine withdrawal found that they have trouble shifting their brains from an autopilot-like mode to a mode that allows them to exert more control.
 The following strategies may help reduce the cravings.

 nitcotine gum